-We also recommend making a list of all items which have been damaged or lost (along with the approximate value of the item or supporting receipt/payment confirmation which indicates the value of the item).
+We also recommend making a list of all items that have been damaged or lost (along with the approximate value of the item or supporting receipt/payment confirmation which indicates the value of the item).

 Depending on the circumstances, it may also be necessary to have an assessor to attend the property, in order to inspect the property and provide a report on the assessment of damages.

-It is essential that you gather as much evidence as possible, as this will assist in substantiating your claim and losses accrued.
+It is essential that you gather as much evidence as possible, as this will assist in substantiating your claim and the losses accrued.

 2. Check your insurance policy: You should obtain a copy and carefully review your insurance policy, in order to determine that you are adequately covered to make a claim.